cybera/synthi/manual/src/sections/PythonAPI.md

   return df.head(10)
 ```

-This transformation will retrieve the *'My New Dataset'* dataset and create a new dataset
+This transformation will retrieve the *'My New Dataset'* and create a new dataset
-based off of it containing only the first 10 rows.
+based on it containing only the first 10 rows.

 {% hint style="info" %}
 We're using the `continuumio/anaconda3` Docker image as the basis of the container that runs